 Penalties are tiered, based upon how late the payment is.
 They are payable to the physician, and, for claims in the latest tier, interest on penalties is payable to TDI.
 The agency uses interest on penalties to improve access to health coverage for people without it.

-TMA and Harris County Medical Society last year intervened with state insurance regulators after one plan’s inability to pay claims on time kept physicians waiting on millions of dollars.
+TMA and Harris County Medical Society intervened with state insurance regulators after one plan’s inability to pay claims on time kept physicians waiting on millions of dollars.
+Physician members and their practice staff can access help with reimbursement hassles using the Reimbursement Review and Resolution Service.

-Thanks to those efforts, TDI in April dealt Molina Healthcare of Texas an administrative penalty of $500,000 – on top of almost $8 million combined that the insurer paid in penalties and interest to TDI, and to affected physicians and health care providers.
+Thanks to this type of service, TDI dealt Molina Healthcare of Texas an administrative penalty of $500,000 – on top of almost $8 million combined that the insurer paid in penalties and interest to TDI, and to affected physicians and health care providers.

 TMA also reminds physicians and their staff that Texas prompt-pay laws require fully insured plans to identify themselves as such with the letters “TDI” or “DOI” somewhere on the front of the patient’s ID card.